 Chicken Tortilla Soup

-The only thing better than chicken tortilla soup is chicken tortilla soup that's ready to eat in just 20 minutes flat.
-This recipe from Chelsea's Messy Apron all comes together in one pot on the stove and you'll love how easy it is to make.
-Simply saute onion and garlic in olive oil in a pot before adding enchilada sauce, diced tomatoes, chili beans, black beans, corn, and chicken stock.
-Next, you'll add some seasonings and cheese before stirring in shredded rotisserie chicken.
+Why We Love It: The only thing better than chicken tortilla soup is chicken tortilla soup that's ready to eat in just 30 minutes flat.
+This freezable soup recipe comes together in one pot and you'll love how easy it is to make.
+Simply toss all of the ingredients into a large pot and cook until tender.
 Top it all off with fresh tortilla strips, avocados, lime juice, or sour cream when you're ready to indulge.

 Slow Cooker Chicken Soup